The Conserving the Historic Estate Project

 The Darby Houses

-The conservation work at the Darby Houses will focus on external repairs to address the poor state of decoration and leaks in the roof.
+The conservation work at the Darby Houses focused on external repairs to address the poor state of decoration and leaks in the roof.

-We will be removing vegetation and repointing open masonry joints.
-On the roof we will replace defective tiles and relay sections.
+We removed vegetation and repointed open masonry joints.
+On the roof we replaced defective tiles and relay sections.

-Areas of lead work will be repaired, redressed and where necessary replaced.
-Gutters will be cleared of debris and redecorated, or replaced as needed.
+Areas of lead work have been repaired, redressed and where necessary replaced.
+Gutters have been cleared of debris and redecorated, or replaced as needed.

-Windows and door surrounds will be redecorated, and the external walls of Rosehill House will be repainted.
+Windows and door surrounds were redecorated, and the external walls of Rosehill House were repainted.

 This work will ensure the buildings are protected from elements and are watertight for many years to come.